Policies

 Posting

-The Executive Director of Housing and Dining (or designee) approves items to be posted on exterior surfaces or the surrounding property, and in all common areas within university housing residence halls, apartments, and faculty/staff guest housing including (but not limited to) lounges, stairwells, study areas, individual unit doors, entry ways and hallways.
+The Director of Housing & Residence Life (or designee) approves items to be posted on exterior surfaces or the surrounding property, and in all common areas within University Housing residence halls, apartments, and faculty/staff guest housing including (but not limited to) lounges, stairwells, study areas, individual unit doors, entry ways and hallways.
 Posting will be allowed only in designated areas within each residential facility.
 Posting in Housing areas will be accomplished by Housing and Dining staff members.

 Promotional material will not be posted on exterior doors.
 Exceptions include informational materials relating to housing and dining facility operations (i.e., hours of operation, etc.) or urgent or emergency information at the discretion of the designated approver.

-Hookahs, e-cigarettes and other devices used for the purpose of smoking tobacco and other like products are prohibited in the residence halls.
-Ashes in such items implies their use in the residence halls and are therefore in violation of UND and Housing policies and could lead to disciplinary action.
+Hookahs, e-cigarettes, and other devices used for the purpose of smoking tobacco and other like products are prohibited in the residence halls.
+Ashes, from such items, implies their use in the residence halls and are therefore in violation of UND and Housing policies and could lead to disciplinary action.